-How to Avoid Academic Probation
+How to Avoid Community College Academic Probation

-Meet (and hopefully exceed) your school's minimum GPA rank in order to be re-enrolled as a general student.
+- Meet (and hopefully exceed) your school's minimum GPA rank in order to be re-enrolled as a general student.

-Be sure to maintain a GPA above the minimum rate for your remaining college semesters.
+- Be sure to maintain a GPA above the minimum rate for your remaining college semesters.
 Failure to do so commonly results in an immediate academic dismissal (once a student has already been on academic probation during his / her earlier college experience).

-In rare cases, students who are placed on academic probation may submit an appeal to the chair of admissions and / or a selection committee.
+- In rare cases, students who are placed on academic probation may submit an appeal to the chair of admissions and / or a selection committee.
 Such appeals often allow students to argue for their readmission.

-If students are facing the dreaded circumstance of academic dismissal, some schools may allow students to reapply to the college; however, this is generally only permitted if / when a student can demonstrate “good cause” for their previous academic failure.
+- If students are facing the dreaded circumstance of academic dismissal, some schools may allow students to reapply to the college; however, this is generally only permitted if / when a student can demonstrate “good cause” for their previous academic failure.
 Also, keep in mind that most students who have not yet completed a certain number of academic hours are typically not permitted to be dismissed.